fmaussion/climate_risks_2024/book/syllabus.md

 For the practical exercises, you will need a computer with an internet connection.
 You can work either on your own computer (laptop) or on the working stations in the computer room.

+Each week, I will ask one group to present the assignment from the week before.
+Each of you will therefore have to present once.
+This is not marked, and is purely for me to check if the class is following, and if I need to adapt the pace of the lecture.

 ## Assessment

 The assessment for this class will be an individual **climate change risk assessment** project.
 You will prepare a technical report that quantifies a physical hazard (e.g., floods, extreme events, heatwaves) and discusses its impacts on populations or ecosystems in a region and context of your choice.
 Detailed instructions for the assessment will be released in Week 17, the week before consolidation week.